 Are you looking to start your internship search, but not quite sure of what you want to do?
 Take a look this list of popular internship targets/cities to learn about opportunities available right now.
 Check out the different tabs to find internships in places like Washington, DC, New York City, Atlanta, North Carolina, and Texas.

 Are you beginning your internship search and need help identifying companies of interest as well as contacts within the company to network for networking purposes?
 CareerShift can help!
 CareerShift provides a unique set of internship hunting tools that allow you to find organizations to work for, internships with those organizations, AND names, addresses, and profiles for people at those organizations.
 To create an account, simply click on the image above and register using your Wake Forest email address.

 Thinking about working abroad after you graduate?
-Going Global is a great online resource to learn about international internship opportunities, hiring rules and regulations in different countries, and tips and advice on organizing your search.
-Click on the Going Global logo above to access a world of information.
+Use Going Global to learn about international job opportunities and hiring rules and regulations in different countries.
+Click on the Going Global logo to access a world of information.
 If you are off-campus, please use VPN to access this resource.

 *The following sites are password protected and purchased by the OPCD for use only by Wake Forest students.
-You can find log-in instructions within your DeaconSource account (or stop by our office in Reynolda Hall 230).
-Just sign-in to DeaconSource, and click on the “Online Resources” link on the left side of the page.
+You can find log-in instructions within your Handshake account (or stop by our office in Reynolda Hall 230).
+Just sign-in to Handshake, and click on the “Online Resources” link on the left side of the page.